AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 A. Generate a new SSH key pair.
 Give the private key to each member of your team.
 Configure the public key in the metadata of each instance.
 B. Ask each member of the team to generate a new SSH key pair and to send you their public key.
 Use a configuration management tool to deploy those keys on each instance.
 C. Ask each member of the team to generate a new SSH key pair and to add the public key to their Google account.
-Grant the  .role to the Google group corresponding to this team `compute.osAdminLogin`
+Grant the `compute.osAdminLogin` role to the Google group corresponding to this team.
 D. Generate a new SSH key pair.
 Give the private key to each member of your team.
 Configure the public key as a project-wide public SSH key in your Cloud Platform project and allow project-wide public SSH keys on each instance.

 **Answer: C (D)**